 Can a book give you meaning in work?
 Achievement?
 Recognition?
 Don’t think so.

 It’s literally impossible to get that “powerful motivator” described above in a book.
 Because you get it as a RESULT of work and having a real life experience — preferably, in connection with other people.
-You do NOT get it before.
+You may question the value of self-help and you do NOT get it before.
 Also, if “recognition in absence of achievement is empty” that means if you want to stay motivated, it’s critical to receive quality feedback and not just cheerleaders trying to make you feel good about yourself regardless of what you did or didn’t accomplish.

 Have you ever received a compliment you know you didn’t deserve?
 Didn’t exactly feel motivating, did it?